 - The Eclipse CS sprays heavier acrylics and Medea Textile Colors, while maintaining high-detail spray characteristics

 - Spray pattern - hairline to 2" (50-mm) round

-The Japanese corporation Iwata is well-known for its exceptional airbrushes, and the carefully mechanized Eclipse HP-CS is an added asset.
+The Japanese corporation Iwata is well-known for its exceptional airbrushes, and the carefully machined Eclipse HP-CS is an added asset.
 Eclipse HP-CS is prominent amongst the industry-leading artists, be it for high-end or low-end projects.
-The Airbrush gun is lucrative, handy, and most importantly, the hassle-free cleaning system makes it easy for the beginners too.
+The Airbrush gun is lucrative, handy, and most importantly, the hassle-free cleaning system makes it easy for beginners too.

 Volumetric Capacity Of Cup – The detachable top-mounted fluid cup has a holding capacity of 0.3 ounces of paint, which is suitable for color mixing.

 Maintenance – The Airbrush contains a premium fit compression nozzle, which makes cleaning and organizing a breeze.
 The magnificent rapid flush cutaway handle enables quick access to the needle, which further assists in the swift removal of unwanted paint and cleaning.
 To avoid spilling of paint from the backside, loosen the grip of the rear chuck and tug the needle from the front.

 Our conclusion:The Iwata-Medea Eclipse HP-CS is advanced and cost-effective with all the required features.

 Also for advanced and demanding users: Paasche TG 3F